MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-annotations.md

 - To undo your most recent action, including the Erase all action, select **Undo**.

-## Add annotations from Microsoft Teams
+## Annotate the Dynamics 365 Guides user's environment from Microsoft Teams desktop

 When you join a call in Microsoft Teams, you'll see your Dynamics 365 Guides collaborator’s space, including holograms, and can use the **Mixed Reality** toolbar in Teams to add annotations.